-The carrying value of trade receivables less impairment and of trade payables is assumed to approximate their fair values.
+The carrying value of trade receivables less provision for impairment and trade payables are assumed to approximate their fair values.

 Fair value hierarchy

 IFRS 7 specifies a hierarchy of valuation techniques based on whether the inputs are observable or unobservable.
 Observable inputs reflect market data obtained from independent sources; unobservable inputs reflect the Company's market assumptions.
 These two types of inputs have created the following fair value hierarchy: